-• The provider and manager acted on the duty of candour.
-They conducted themselves in an open and honest way throughout the inspection.

-• The manager submitted statutory notifications, in a timely way, for significant events that occurred in the home, such as safeguarding concerns.
+- The provider and registered manager acted on the duty of candour.
+They conducted themselves in an open and honest way throughout the inspection. - The registered manager submitted statutory notifications, in a timely way, for significant events that occurred in the home, such as safeguarding concerns and serious injuries.